HimesGroup/taffeta/README.md

 Authors: Maya Shumyatcher, Blanca Himes.

-This set of scripts was initially developed to analyze RNA-Seq and DGE data at the [Partners Personalized Medicine PPM](http://pcpgm.partners.org/).
-The goal is to take fastq files (sequenced with Illumina HiSeq or MiSeq) associated with a "project" and:
+The goal of taffeta is to take fastq files (sequenced with Illumina HiSeq or MiSeq) associated with a "project" and:
   * Perform preliminary QC
   * Align reads to a reference genome
   * Perform QC on aligned files